State Emergency Operations Center (SEOC) Status Updates

 The Vermont League of Cities and Towns already has a webpage with resources for municipalities on how best to navigate Town Meeting Day this year.

 Can temporary appointments be used to maintain a quorum of selectboard members?

 According to statute, selectboard members can appoint new members to maintain a quorum, as long as less than half the selectboard is vacant.
 If a majority of the selectboard is vacant at the same time, then a special town meeting must be called to select new members.

 As COVID-19 infections increase, this statute may present challenges to municipalities trying to fill selectboard vacancies while also avoiding the highly congregate setting of a town meeting.
 The Vermont League of Cities and Towns is working with the state legislature on further guidance.

-*Will there be financial compensation for expenses the town incurs handling this outbreak?
+Will there be financial reimbursement for expenses the town incurs handling this outbreak?

 There are many different streams of funding, but the main one available to municipal entities is Public Assistance under the Major Disaster Declaration declared on April 8th (referred to by FEMA as DR-4532).
 Under this declaration, the Federal Emergency Management Agency (FEMA) is authorized to provide federal reimbursement for 75% of the cost of eligible emergency protective measures (Category B) under the Public Assistance program.
 For FEMA-eligible costs, the State will also cover the 25% non-federal match through the Coronavirus Relief Fund, so municipalities will receive 100% reimbursement for eligible costs.

 Towns need a minimum of $3,300 in FEMA-eligible emergency response costs (e.g., PPE and overtime) to qualify.
 For more guidance, including a list of eligible items, please visit the VEM Major Disaster webpage.